Thoughts on hoping your faith always outweighs your fears.

 I was 12-years old the first time I skied a black-diamond trail.
 For those non-skiers of the bunch, different trails are arranged as follows.
 You have the bunny slope.
-Which consists of newbies, two-year olds and any one deemed “big chickens”.
+Which consists of newbies, two-year-olds, and anyone deemed “big chickens.”
 Next up you have green slopes.
-They are gentle rolling hills in which you will frequently find yourself causally whistling whist making your way happily down a mountain.
+They are gently rolling hills in which you will frequently find yourself casually whistling whilst making your way happily down a mountain.

 Then you have blue.
-On blue slopes you begin to learn to challenge yourself a bit.
+On blue slopes, you begin to learn to challenge yourself a bit.
 Learning to stop becomes important.
 Then there’s black.
-On black slopes if you didn’t wear gloves you would likely chew your nails the quick.
-Then last of all you have black-diamond slopes.
+On black slopes, if you didn’t wear gloves you would likely chew your nails down to the quick.
+Then last of all, you have black-diamond slopes.
 This is where you learn to create new curse words.
 Also, there is no stopping.
-If you stop on a black-diamond you fall off the side of a mountain.
+If you stop on a black diamond you fall off the side of a mountain.

 You’d think as you grow older you would continue to progress or at least maintain your skill.
 With me, nope.
 I’ve created a whole new level of skiing.
 It’s called staying in the lodge where they have hot fires and serve delicious, delicious alcohol.
 I’ve questioned myself repeatedly on why the regress.
 And I think I’ve finally figured it out.

 When I was twelve and I would see a sign for the black-diamond trails, I would eagerly, almost giddily, head straight for it.
 There was nothing in my conscious mind or subconscious for that matter that said, “Hey, you, stupid girl, did you know you could die doing this?”
 To me, it was an adventure and I never once doubted my abilities to handle the mountain.